Samuel Wadsworth Gould

 Samuel Wadsworth Gould (January 1, 1852 – December 19, 1935) was a United States representative from Maine.
 He was born in Porter.
 He moved with his parents to Hiram, and attended the public schools and North Parsonsfield Seminary.
 He graduated from the University of Maine in 1877.
 Gould studied law, was admitted to the bar and commenced practice in Skowhegan in 1879.
-He served as postmaster of Skowhegan 1896–1900.
+He served as postmaster of Skowhegan from 1896 to 1900.